- Naturalized citizens are twice as likely as other citizens to start their own businesses.

-Immigration in America has been a hot-button issue for decades, but under President Donald Trump's administration, the issue has reached a fever pitch.
-While most proponents of stricter immigration policies believe restrictions will save American jobs, a recent survey by FundRocket found that immigrants who become naturalized citizens are major drivers of the country’s small business community.
+Immigration in America has been a hot-button issue for decades.
+While most proponents of stricter immigration policies believe restrictions will save American jobs, a 2019 survey by FundRocket found that immigrants who become naturalized citizens are significant drivers of the country’s small business community.

-According to the study, which drew on data from the U.S. Census Bureau’s American Community Survey, naturalized citizens are not only twice as likely to start incorporated businesses as U.S.-born citizens, the industries and cities that they operate in are thriving.
+According to the study, which drew on data from the U.S. Census Bureau’s American Community Survey, naturalized citizens are twice as likely to start incorporated businesses as U.S.-born citizens.
+What’s more, the industries and cities in which they operate are thriving.

 Business ownership and employment

-There are more than 30 million small businesses in the U.S., which account for nearly 60 million jobs, or around 48% of the American workforce.
-With those numbers in mind, the 12.5% of incorporated businesses owned by naturalized citizens accounts for roughly 7.5 million jobs.
+In 2022, there are nearly 32 million small businesses in the U.S., accounting for 61 million jobs, or around 47.1% of the American workforce, according to the U.S. Small Business Administration.
+These numbers were only slightly smaller in 2019 when FundRocket revealed its results.
+At that time, the 12.5% of incorporated businesses owned by naturalized citizens accounted for roughly 7.5 million jobs.

-Though the number of businesses owned by naturalized citizens makes up a relatively small percentage of the overall workforce – compared to the 80% owned by native-born citizens – researchers found that the number of incorporated businesses owned by immigrants skyrocketed by 70.5% between 2000 and 2017.
+- The number of immigrant-owned businesses skyrocketed.
+Though the number of businesses owned by naturalized citizens made up a small percentage of the overall workforce – compared to the 80% owned by U.S.-born citizens – researchers found that the number of incorporated businesses owned by immigrants skyrocketed by 70.5% between 2000 and 2017.

-Researchers also found that naturalized citizens were twice as likely to work for their own businesses than native-born residents.
-According to the data, 3.8% of naturalized citizens worked for themselves, compared with 1.9% of American-born residents.
-The trend continued in unincorporated business, as 5.3% of immigrants worked for themselves in that area compared with 3.4% of native-born Americans.
+- Naturalized citizens were more likely to work for themselves.
+Researchers also found that naturalized citizens were likely to succeed at self-employment.
+They were twice as likely to work for their own businesses than people born in the U.S. According to the data, 3.8% of naturalized citizens worked for themselves, compared with 1.9% of American-born residents.
+The trend continued in unincorporated businesses, as 5.3% of immigrants worked for themselves in that area, compared with 3.4% of American-born residents.

-While those unemployment numbers differ from those in the Department of Labor's Bureau of Labor Statistics, which shows native and non-native workers experiencing a much smaller gap in their respective unemployment rates, researchers said they think the discrepancy relates to the “rates of attrition" from the workforce.
+While those unemployment numbers differed from those reported by the U.S. Bureau of Labor Statistics, which shows U.S.-born and non-U.S.-born workers experiencing a much smaller gap in their respective unemployment rates, researchers said that the discrepancy likely relates to the “rates of attrition” in the workforce.

-“In some cases, naturalized citizens who came to America later in life are not eligible for benefits such as Social Security, meaning they can’t comfortably retire like their native-born peers,” they wrote.
+“In some cases, naturalized citizens who came to America later in life are not eligible for benefits such as Social Security, meaning they can’t comfortably retire like their [U.S.-born] peers,” they wrote.

 Immigrant industrial growth

-Through its research, FundRocket identified the industries that benefited the most from immigrant participation.
-What researchers found was that construction (10%), food services (7.4%) and real estate (5.2%) had the largest percentages of naturalized business owners.
+- Some industries benefited more from immigrant participation.
+Researchers found that construction (10%), food services (7.4%) and real estate (5.2%) had the highest percentages of naturalized business owners.

-From 2000 to 2017, some industries experienced exponential growth thanks to the influx of naturalized citizen ownership.
-During that span, child day care grew more than 17 times larger, despite an ongoing shortage of child care programs in the U.S. Other sectors that grew substantially during that time were crop production (by 15.5 times) and individual and family services (by 6.9 times).
+- Naturalized citizen business ownership spurred industry growth.
+From 2000 to 2017, some industries experienced exponential growth thanks to the influx of naturalized citizen business ownership.
+During that span, child daycare grew more than 17 times larger, despite an ongoing shortage of childcare programs in the U.S. Other sectors that grew substantially during that time were crop production (by 15.5 times) and individual and family services (by 6.9 times).

-In comparison, native-born business owners helped other industries boom during that time.
+- Other industries experienced growth.
+In comparison, U.S.-born business owners helped other industries boom during that time.
 The number of museums, art galleries, historical sites and other institutions grew 15.8 times larger.
-Beverage manufacturing (11.9 times) and electronic component and product manufacturing (8.1 times) also saw major increases.
+Beverage manufacturing (11.9 times) and electronic component and product manufacturing (8.1 times) also saw significant increases.

-Researchers also found that certain ancestries had larger percentages of small business owners.
-Asian Indians made up the largest group, owning 8.7% of small businesses owned by naturalized citizens, while Mexicans (6.9%) and Chinese (6.4%) rounded out the top of the list.
+- Some ethnicities saw a higher percentage of business owners.
+Researchers also found that specific ancestries comprised more significant percentages of small business owners.
+Asian Indians made up the largest group, owning 8.7% of small businesses owned by naturalized citizens, while Mexican (6.9%) and Chinese (6.4%) people were next on the list.

-Further data shows that 25% of naturalized citizens hailing from Kuwait were business owners, with most of their holdings in real estate.
-Similarly, 23.6% of naturalized Polynesian Americans own businesses, their industry of choice being professional, scientific and technical services.
-Nearly 20% of naturalized Israeli Americans are small business owners, and most of their businesses are in the construction industry.
+- Other groups had notable ownership percentages.
+Further data showed that 25% of naturalized citizens hailing from Kuwait were business owners, with most of their holdings in real estate.
+Similarly, 23.6% of naturalized Polynesian Americans owned businesses, primarily in professional, scientific and technical services.
+Nearly 20% of naturalized Israeli Americans were small business owners, with most of their businesses being in the construction industry.